 And here’s what the Cranky Product Manager came up with.

-There are times when the Sales Droid-Product Manager-Customer interaction is, well, orgasmic: everyone is in sync, everyone is providing what the others need at exactly the time they need it, and everyone leaves satisfied and revved up to do it again.
+There are times when the Sales Droid-Product Manager-Customer interaction is wicked awesome: everyone is in sync, everyone is providing what the others need at exactly the time they need it, and everyone leaves happy.

 In these cases, the Cranky Product Manager will bet ONE MILLION DOLLARS that the Product Manager in question truly believes she is tying each feature to customer benefits, all while the Sales Engineer/Account Rep thinks the Product Manager is just blathering on and on about features.